 An application form needs to be obtained, completed and returned together with a cheque for £35 before a licence can be processed.
 The cost covers up to four weeks.
 Each extension for more time for up to four weeks may be applied for and will cost a further £35.

 Tel: 0845 3656 179

 The Council has the responsibility for enforcing the Caravan Sites and Control of Development Act 1960 and the Caravan Sites Act 1968.
 These Acts lay down 'model standards' that should be included in the licences for the site.
 These standards specify conditions relating to:

-- The information that should be provided on the site by the manager
+- the information that should be provided on the site by the manager and

 Apply for a site licence